 Luminar 4 is an unusual and constantly evolving program.
-Increasingly, it’s specialising in altered, enhanced and augmented reality effects – and these are exceptionally effective.
-You will find them either amazing or ‘cheating’, depending on which side of the fence you stand.
-Apart from that Luminar also has a full selection of basic photo editing tools like curves, cropping, layers and retouching.
-It’s very powerful and effective photo editor at the price, even without all the AI fireworks.
+So much so that it has now evolved into Luminar AI, which is designed to be quicker and easier for a wider audience.
+Luminar 4 is still available, kind of, but Skylum is pushing users very firmly towards Luminar AI.
+Luminar 4 offers altered, enhanced and augmented reality effects which are exceptionally effective.
+Apart from that, Luminar 4 also has a full selection of basic photo editing tools like curves, cropping, layers and retouching.
+It is a very powerful and effective photo editor at the price, even without all the AI fireworks.

 - Luminar 4.3 review

 - More Luminar articles